-Here are some tips for creating a name for your Discord/forum alias, for your cosplay, or for your fan-fiction characters.
+Here are some tips for creating a name for your Discord/forum alias, for your cosplay, or for your rolepalying or fan-fiction characters.

-As you've already heard from any Mando realism server you join, any name can be a Mando name, so don't feel like you need to change your name right away.
-Hang around in the Mando servers, get a feel for who you are and how you participate in the conversations, and then pick a name that expresses how you want others to perceive you.
+As you may have already heard, any name can be a Mando name, so don't feel like you need to change your name right away.
+Hang around in the Mando servers or forum, get a feel for who you are and how you participate in the conversations, and then pick a name that expresses how you want others to perceive you.
 Choose a designation that would give you a bit of joy if someone else were to use it to identify you.
-In the source material, Kal Skirata received a new name when kaysh was taken in as a child, but Walon Vau kept the full name when joining as an adult, while Bardan Jusik became Bardan Skirata after joining that clan.
+In the source material, Kal Skirata received a new name when that person was taken in as a child, but Walon Vau kept the full name when joining as an adult, while Bardan Jusik became Bardan Skirata after joining that clan.

 Note that all Mando names are gender neutral, though some are more popular among those who espouse one gender rather than another.